Rescue

 1.1 Parts of the Rope

-1. The part of the rope which is tied with the anchor point is called the running rope
+1. The part of the rope which is tied with the anchor point is called running rope

-2. The part of the rope which remains at the end behind the applied knot is called standing rope.
+2. The part of rope which remains at the end behind the applied knot is called standing rope.

 1.2 Parts of the Rope (according to manufacturing)